AAslan94/pyenlight/README.md

 ## General Information

-pyenlight is primarily a simulation library and does not require a standalone input dataset.
+pyenlight is a simulation library.
 Scenarios are defined through Python design dictionaries containing the room geometry, optical surfaces, nodes, hardware parameters, communication settings, MAC configuration, and energy profile.

 The repository also contain generated results for the example experiments.
 These include detailed PHY matrices, compact PHY information to be used in the energy/MAC layers, experiment metadata, per-node CSV results, and figures.
 Such outputs should be interpreted together with the design dictionary, configuration, software revision, MAC seed set, number of seeds, simulation duration, and PHY/MAC thresholds used to generate them.